-Resource Room/Consultant Teacher Services - CoSer 209
+Resource Room/Consultant Teacher Services - CoSer 209 209.020

 Resource Room/Consult Teacher services are designed to help students meet their IEP goals and objectives, typically while attending a general education Career and Technical Education (CTE) program.
-CTE students attend either full day, morning or afternoon sessions at the CiTi Mexico Campus and receive assistance based on the CSE recommendation and the students' IEPs.
-Using both push-in and pull-out models, supplemental services are provided to help students gain proficiency with IEP goals.
+CTE students attend either full-day or half-day sessions at the CiTi Mexico Campus and, for an additional cost share beyond the CTE tuition, receive assistance based on the CSE recommendation and the students' IEPs.
+Using both pushin and pull-out models, as well as supplemental services are provided to help students gain proficiency with IEP goals.
 Frequent conferences are held with the CTE instructors to identify student strengths and weaknesses, and communication is coordinated with the component school's CSE.
 It is highly recommended that students with a disability receiving assistance in their component schools also be provided support in their CTE programs to ensure a continuity of service and facilitate student success.

-Day Treatment Program Stepping Stones (Full Day) - CoSer 217
+Day Treatment Stepping Stones Full-Day - CoSer 217

-The day treatment program, also known as the Stepping Stones Program, is designed for students with intense management needs and a mental health diagnosis.
-The program offers a structured small group environment that helps students overcome the emotional and behavioral challenges that interfere with learning, so that they may return successfully to their home district.
-Academic and exceptional education instruction is provided by CiTi staff.
+The day treatment program, also known as the Stepping Stones Program, is designed for students with intense management needs and a current mental health diagnosis.
+CiTi and Hillside Children's Center partner to provide educational and therapeutic services to students and families.
+The program offers a structured, small group environment that helps students address the emotional and behavioral challenges that interfere with learning, so that they may return successfully to their home district.
+Academic instruction is provided by CiTi staff.
 The Hillside Children's Center provides the therapeutic component of the program.
 This component involves individual, family and group therapy as well as parent and family support.
-The program also provides for regular on-site psychiatric consultations and medication management.
+The program also provides for regular, on-site psychiatric consultations and medication management.
 Documentation of a mental health diagnosis is required to attend this program.
-Students that attend the Stepping Stones Day Program high school classes have the ability to obtain high school credits (awarded by their home school) in the following areas: English 9, English 10, Foreign Language (ASL), Math (Foundations of Algebra, Algebra 1, Geometry, Physical Education), Science (Earth Science, Living Environment), and Social Studies (Global Studies 9, Global Studies 10).
-Day treatment classes are presently located at the 4th Street School.
+Students that attend the Stepping Stones high school classes have the ability to obtain high school credits (awarded by their home school).

-Academic Levels: Students enrolled in this program typically demonstrate academic skills in ELA and Math that are two to three grade levels below their chronological grade level.
-Loss of academic progress has been hindered by emotional and or mental health needs.
+Academic Levels: Students enrolled in this program typically demonstrate academic skills in ELA and math that are two to three grade levels below their cohort grade level.
+Loss of academic progress has been hindered by emotional and/or mental health needs.

-Social/Emotional Profile: The Stepping Stones Program serves children and youth in grades K-12 who have behavioral and emotional challenges, and who would benefit from special education instruction and fully integrated on-site mental health services.
+Social/Emotional Profile: The Stepping Stones Program serves children and youth in grades K-12 who have behavioral and emotional challenges, and who would benefit from special education instruction and fully integrated, on-site mental health services.
 Documentation of a mental health diagnosis is required.